The Hours After Noon: Plot

 The story is set in Tangier, Morocco.
 The point-of-view is in the third-person Omniscient. and opens In medias res.
 The work is divided into 8 sections.

 Section 1: Mrs. Callender, of English and Spanish descent operates the Pension Callender, with her American husband.
 She caters to Western expatriates.
-Socially, Mrs. Callendar is a thoroughly reactionary on social matters related to sex and gender: "while a boy should have complete liberty, a girl should have none at all."
+Socially, Mrs. Callendar is a thorough reactionary on social matters related to sex and gender: "while a boy should have complete liberty, a girl should have none at all."
 Her daughter, Charlotte, is soon to arrive from London on her summer break from boarding school.
 Mrs. Callendar is anxious at the imminent arrival of the 50-something pensioner Monsieur Royer, a seasonal patron who she considers a disreputable "cad."
 He has the reputation of being a pedophile.
 She fears that he will behave disgracefully towards the pretty and chaste Charlotte.
 Mr. Callender is more lenient on these matters and gently reprimands his wife.
 The young Mr. Van Siclen is an American archeologist working on an excavation site at the village of El Menar.
 Mrs. Callendar confides her hostility to Royer with the handsome Van Siclen, and he casually assures her that the villagers of El Menar would leave a child molester "behind a rock with a coil of wire around his neck."

 Section 2: Monsieur Royer arrives in Tangiers from his sojourn in Spain.
 He is escaping "prudishness he so hated" and relishes the prospect of making casual sexual conquests in Morocco.
 A sensualist, he revels in the scent of a jasmine garden.
 When a little boy persistently entreats him for alms, Royer delivers a violent blow to the child's face.
 After a moment of regret, Royer approaches the stunned urchin, and in a fit of rage, strikes him again and departs indignantly, "considering himself a particularly understanding friend of the Moslems."
 He arrives at the Callendar pension and checks in.

 Section 3: Charlotte is en route by airplane from London to Tangiers.
 A dutiful daughter, she recognizes her obligation to visit her parents.
 Her relationship with her father is satisfactory: he recognizes her "as a fully formed individual."
 Charlotte is deeply troubled at the prospect of facing her overbearing and controlling mother.
 She is torn between feelings of guilt and a desire to resist.
 She arrives at the pensione with apprehensions about an impending struggle.